-When I think back to my freshman year of college, I think of the girl I was- so unsure of myself and my future.
-Growing up primarily as an only child (I have three half-sisters that don’t live with me) I sought out the sorority experience for the sisterhood aspect.
-Of course, I had thought about the other benefits- philanthropy and service, fun events, cute shirts (mostly the cute shirts)- but I really wanted to make those lifelong connections with other women.
+When I think back to my first year of college, I think of the girl I was.
+I was so unsure of myself and my future.
+Growing up primarily as an only child (I have three half-sisters that don’t live with me), I sought out the sorority experience for the sisterhood aspect.
+Of course, I had thought about the other benefits like philanthropy and service, fun events and cute shirts.
+But, I really wanted to make those lifelong connections with other women.
 Not once did it occur to me that the experience I would have might lead to a career path.

 During the summer going into my senior year, I had the opportunity to serve as a mentor at one of Tri Sigma’s national leadership programs.
 It was there that I was paired with an awesome alumnae co-mentor who was a student affairs professional.
-Through her, I learned more about the field of Higher Education and the opportunities available to continue working on my passion post-graduation.
-I went home from the weekend inspired and ready to fully dive into a google search frenzy.
-I joined Facebook group after Facebook group, and scrolled through dozens of universities’ websites researching different grad programs.
+Through her, I learned more about the field of higher education and the opportunities available to continue working on my passion post-graduation.
+I went home from the weekend inspired and ready to fully dive into a Google search frenzy.
+I joined Facebook group after Facebook group and scrolled through dozens of universities’ websites researching different graduate-level programs.
 I decided to post in one of the groups asking for program recommendations and got a response that would change my life.

-An alumni from my university suggested reaching out to my chapter advisor, who had been a consultant for Tri Sigma herself.
+An alumnus from my university suggested reaching out to my chapter advisor, who had been a consultant for Tri Sigma herself.
 He said that being a consultant would give me the opportunity to travel and visit different universities in person while building upon my leadership skills.
-Once he put this idea into my head I was sold- I would spend the next few weeks researching everything it took to be a consultant.
-By the end of the summer, I finally had direction and a new goal to work towards.
+Once he put this idea into my head I was sold, and I would spend the next few weeks researching everything it took to be a consultant.
+By the end of the summer, I finally had direction and a new goal to work toward.
 I headed back to school, excited to take on my senior year but dreading one requirement to graduate – finding an internship.

-This past year, I have gotten to meet so many empowered women who continue to inspire me on a daily basis.
-I’ve sat in countless student centers, drank so many iced coffees and have spent more hours on FaceTime than I thought was humanly possible.
+This past year, as I have served as a member of the Tri Sigma consultant team, I have met so many empowered women who continue to inspire me on a daily basis.
+I’ve sat in countless student centers, drank too many iced coffees and have spent more hours on FaceTime than I thought was humanly possible.
 Through the consultant team, I’ve made nine lifelong friends who never fail to make me laugh when I want to cry and push me to do my best.
 Above all, this year has taught me that sisterhood is so much more widespread than just my collegiate chapter and how much I value that.
 When asked why I joined a sorority, my response is simple- “To find my people and my purpose,” and my experience has been just that.